 Fashion Crafts for Teens

 What could possibly be more satisfying than a craft that she can wear and show off?
-These can also be given as gifts for friends.
-I loved jewelry making as a teen, and still love it today.
+These teen crafts can also be given as gifts for friends.
+I loved jewelry making as a teen, and still love it today – so much so, that I even published a special book dedicated to jewelry making for teens!
 It is therapeutic, allowing me time to think while giving me a tangible positive outcome from my work.
 The best feeling is when someone compliments me on a piece and I surprise them with a “Thanks, I made it….”

 This bracelet requires only three basic supplies, and two inexpensive tools.
 The result is so professional.
 It can be mixed and matched to fit any personality, by swapping out the textures or colors of the cord, or by using a different chain.